IBM/appconfiguration-samples/android-java/README.md

     $ cd appconfiguration-samples/common/script
     $ ./demo-android.sh
     ```
-    > If any permission error occurred during script the execution, provide appropriate permission by running - `sudo chmod 777 ./demo-android.sh`.
+    > If any permission error occurred during script the execution, provide appropriate permission by running - `sudo chmod +x ./demo-android.sh`.
 And then execute the script.
 - Provide all the inputs during script execution.
 A sample example is shown in below figure
   <img src="../common/README_IMAGES/README_IMG0.png" width=75% height=50%/>
 - Script execution takes time.
 Script is executed successfully only when you see the log `---Demo script complete---` at the end in your terminal.